 Being mammals, a dog’s fur helps in regulating their body temperature.
 It also protects the skin against different environmental factors such as the sun, the rain, and snow.
 There will come a time in a dog’s lifetime where the hair stops growing — it varies depending on your dog breed.
 Once it has reached that point, dogs will lose their fur by shedding.

-The frequency and amount of shedding will vary, depending on several factors, such as the following:
+The frequency and amount of shedding will vary, depending on various factors, which includes the following:

 - A dog’s health condition